 Most of Sysorex's current U.S. Government contracts are multi-award, multi-year indefinite delivery/indefinite quantity ("IDIQ") task order based contracts, which generally provide for fixed price schedules for products and services, have no pre-set delivery schedules, have very low minimum purchase requirements, are typically competed over among multiple awardees and force us to carry the burden of any cost overruns.
 Due to their nature, fixed-priced contracts inherently have more risk than cost reimbursable contracts.
 If we are unable to control costs or if our initials cost estimates are incorrect, we can lose money on these contracts.
 In addition, some of our contracts have provisions relating to cost controls and audit rights, and if we fail to meet the terms specified in those contracts, we may not realize their full benefits.
 Lower earnings caused by cost overruns and cost controls would have a negative impact on our results of operations.
 The U.S. Government has the right to enter into contract with other suppliers, which may be competitive with the Company's IDIQ contracts.
-The Company also performs fixed priced contracts under which the Company agrees to provide specific quantities of products and services over time for a fixed price.
-Since the price competition to win both IDIQ and fixed price contracts is intense and the costs of future contract performance cannot be predicted with certainty, there can be no assurance as to the profits, if any, that the Company will realize over the term of such contracts.
+The Company also performs fixed price contracts is intense and the costs of future contract performance cannot be predicted with certainty, there can be no assurance as to the profits, if any, that the Company will realize over the term of such contracts.